NERDStack/nerdstack.github.io/getstarted.md

 nerd regions
 ```

 Follow the authentication procedure to retrieve the list.
-Note the lowercase name of the region you created your resource group in when you created your DocumentDB.
+Note the lowercase name of the region you wish to create the app in.

+> **TIP:** Azure makes it easy to manage resouces that belong to the same application as a group.
+To take advantage of this, use the same location and resource group for your Azure App Service as you did for DocumentDB.

 Now we're ready to get Azure App Service set up.
 At the command line, enter: